 Here, you’ll see several small pieces of “chocolate” land.
 The cracks form small plots of land like sweet chocolate bars.

-In those cracks, there are hundreds of water sources running through, making them strangely fascinating.
+Hundreds of water sources run through those cracks, making them strangely fascinating.

 Tam Chau tea field